aminmarashi/avail-test/README.md

 # --alive-check=check-command # this has to be the last argument
 ALIVE_CHECK='tail -n 1 $1 | grep some_text >/dev/null 2>&1'

-# If given a progress graph will be shown instead of watch command (you need to install watch before unsetting this)
+# Use watch command to watch the tests
 # (-w|--watch-command)
 WATCH_COMMAND=1